-FTC To PR Firms: “Y’All Are Just As Liable For Deceptive Marketing As Your Clients”
+FTC To PR Firms: “You Can Be Held Liable For Clients’ Deceptive Marketing”

-The Federal Trade Commission is on the hunt for public relations firms that are playing fast and loose with marketing disclosure rules.
-REMEMBER PEOPLE: PR companies can be held just as liable for deceptive and unfair marketing techniques as the firms they represent.
-Or, in the words of the FTC:
+The Federal Trade Commission is on the hunt for public relations firms playing fast and loose with marketing disclosure rules.
+REMEMBER: Under certain circumstances, PR companies can be held liable for clients’ deceptive and unfair marketing techniques.
+In the words of the FTC:

 “Any party that actively participates in the marketing of products through paid endorsers, including a public relations firm… has the responsibility to make sure that [all appropriate] disclosures are made.”